 This UN75 online exhibition in partnership with Google Arts & Culture showcases a group of pioneering artists implementing societal innovation towards a more sustainable world.
 As iconoclastic thinkers, these artists present projects of transformation and re-imagination, creating an art-inspired path towards a more equitable, sustainable and hopeful future.Read more

-The Future is Unwritten facilitates urgent cooperation between the international Arts Sector and the United Nations in order to accelerate implementation of the UN Sustainable Development Goals.
-As 2020 marks the launch of the UN’s Decade of Action, our aim is to empower artists and cultural organizations to transform the future.
+The Future is Unwritten is an initiative by CULTURUNNERS to engage the international arts community in the most critical sustainability challenges of our time.
+As 2020 marked the launch of the United Nations’s Decade of Action, our aim is to empower artists and cultural organizations to transform the future.

 UNGA Week 2020 Program

 Create2030 welcomed the International Year of Creative Economy for Sustainable Development, 2021, alongside artists, arts organizations, policy and program experts.
 The panel discussed this opportunity to impact global governance, highlighting creativity’s contributions to the UN Global Goals and Create2030’s new single and music video "Imagine" with youth artists who produced the song for the UN75 Youth Plenary: The Future of Multilateralism.

 The World Around presents case studies that show how designers, architects and thinkers can collaborate and rebuild in a time of crisis.
 Led by Beatrice Galilee, The World Around champions innovative and outstanding contemporary architectural and design practices, connecting a global audience to the most progressive values and promising ideas in culture today.